 • Mean what you say - enforce consequences

 • Be consistent and avoid arguing with the child

 • Importance of being a good role model

 • Prioritise rules – Safety first (the child’s/parent’s/other people and animals/property)

 • Reasoning – anticipate and prevent undesirable behaviour

 • Physical punishment – associated with negative child outcomes – parents to take time out

 before returning to discipline the child using non-violent means

 • Tailored Discipline – Infants and Toddlers – Toddlers to School Age – Adolescents

 * Sessions last for 60 minutes and cost $110 per session.
-A 10% discount applies when paying for all 4 sessions prior to commencement of the programme that must be completed within 8 weeks.
+10% discount applies when paying for all 4 sessions at once prior to programme commencement.